 - Get Off the Hill: In this course, students explore how to better connect with the community that surrounds them.
 Class meets in Newark, just down the road from campus, and learns from community activists and leaders while reporting and writing local stories with empathy.

 The Journalism major at Denison teaches students to research, report, and tell important stories in narrative-based ways across the digital media landscape.
 We emphasize ethics, independence, ascertaining facts, and accessibility in our storytelling.
-Building on the Narrative Journalism concentration and existing strengths in the Departments of Communication and English, our liberal arts and interdisciplinary approach distinguishes our program.
+With our roots in both English and communication departments, our liberal arts and interdisciplinary approach distinguishes our program.
 At Denison we value the role of the liberal arts in helping students make connections across disciplines and across communities.
 Thus, our program emphasizes the transformative power of narrative storytelling, especially within underreported communities.
 We value writing as well as multimedia formats like audio storytelling and documentary filmmaking which are powerful narrative storytelling tools that have been essential to the democratization of news reporting.
 Our goal is to prepare students for the ever-transforming field of journalism as well as for lives as active citizens engaged in the burning issues of the day.
 In the current social and cultural context, we believe it is crucial to support the role journalism plays in fostering and maintaining democratic institutions.